The Taylor Swift Era

 Leaving Pennsylvania

-At the age of nine, she then became interested in musical theater and regularly traveled to New York City for vocal and acting lessons.
-She spent her weekends performing at local festivals and events.
-But it was only after watching a documentary about Faith Hill when Taylor felt sure that she needed to go to Nashville, Tennessee, to pursue a career in country music.
-At the age of eleven, she first traveled to music city with her mom to visit record labels.
-There, she submitted a demo tape of Dolly Parton and Dixie Chicks karaoke covers, introducing herself saying: “Hey, I’m Taylor!
+By age nine, Taylor became interested in musical theater, traveling regularly to New York City for vocal and acting lessons and performing at local festivals and events on weekends.
+Her trajectory shifted after watching a documentary about Faith Hill, which convinced her that Nashville, Tennessee, was where she needed to be to pursue a country music career.
+At eleven, she traveled to Music City with her mother to visit record labels, submitting a demo tape of Dolly Parton and Dixie Chicks covers.
+Introducing herself with bold confidence, she said: “Hey, I’m Taylor!
 I’m eleven, I want a record deal.
 Call me.”
-Nothing happened.
-But rather than discouraging her, that rejection was like rocket fuel:
+Nothing came of it.
+But rather than discouraging her, the rejection acted like rocket fuel, igniting the determination that would define her career.
+As she would later explain many times:

 «I think that was the trip that made me realize that I needed to be different.
 So I went back to Pennsylvania where I grew up and started writing songs.
 And I picked up a twelve-string guitar and started to play.
 That’s when I started writing every single day after school.
 I would write until 9pm and then do my homework.
 And that’s what I did for about two and a half years straight.»